Privacy & GDPR

 You can choose whether you wish to receive communications from International by email, Billy, postal mail and telephone.
 If you receive email from us and would like to opt out, you can do so by following the directions in those messages.
 These choices do not apply to mandatory service communications that are part of certain International services, or to surveys or other informational communications that have their own unsubscribe method.

-- Cookie controls: Relevant browser-based cookie controls are described in the Cookies section of our privacy statement
+- Cookie controls: Relevant browser-based cookie controls are described here

 - Tracking protection: Internet Explorer (versions 9 and up) has a feature called Tracking Protection that will block third-party content, including cookies, from any site that is listed in a Tracking Protection List you add.
 By limiting calls to these sites, the browser will limit the information that these third-party sites can collect about you